 Volunteer astronomers at Katahdin Woods and Waters National Monument help us measure the darkness of the night skies in northern Maine.
 Light readings are taken with a Sky Quality Meter.
 The meter measures how much light strikes the sensor and then converts that amount of light into units of magnitudes per square arc-second.
 Larger numbers indicate a darker sky.
 The highest reading so far at Katahdin Woods and Waters National Monument is 21.84!

-Stars Over KatahdinThe Friends of Katahdin Woods and Waters host an annual Stars Over Katahdin event, the group’s celebration of the unparalleled night skies of the Katahdin Region.
-Each year, star enthusiasts and Volunteers-In-Parks (VIPs) astronomers gather to observe the stunning celestial objects above the Katahdin Loop Road Overlook at Mile 6.4.
+Stars Over KatahdinThe Friends of Katahdin Woods and Waters host an annual Stars Over Katahdin event, the group’s celebration of the unparalleled night skies of the Katahdin region.
+Each year, star enthusiasts and Volunteers-In-Parks (VIPs) astronomers gather to observe the stunning celestial objects above the monument.

 Be a Junior Ranger Night Explorer